MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/dataverse/cleanup-inherited-access.md

 ## How to verify the access to related records

-When you find that you have unexpected access to records, you can use the **Check Access** feature or the `RetrieveAccessOrigin` message to verify the access to the related records.
+Users may report that they have unexpected access to records.
+There are two ways that you can verify the access to the related records: using the **Check Access** feature or the `RetrieveAccessOrigin` message.

 #### Use the Check Access feature